btn0s/strella/docs/PRD.md

 Layout nodes created imperatively via logic (e.g., from a `SpawnUIElementNode`) are **not shown in the authored structure panel**.
 They are rendered only at runtime (e.g., in the preview) and shown with a **distinct treatment**, such as a dimmed or ghosted visual.

-This distinction preserves a clear mental boundary between design-time structure and runtime expression—just like in code, where conditionally rendered elements don’t appear in the static tree.
+This distinction preserves a clear mental boundary between design-time structure and runtime expression—just like in code, where conditionally rendered elements don't appear in the static tree.

 ### Supported Layout Primitives